Kaakum Karangal: Plot

 Shankar's father dies due to lack of medical assistance.
 His mother, with great difficulty, educates him to be a surgeon.
-One day, his visit to treat Mahalakshmi develops love for each other.
+One day, his visit to treat Mahalakshmi develops into love for each other.
 Subbaiah, a rich man and father of Mahalakshmi, objects to this, but finally agrees, saying that she must leave his house.
 After some time, Mahalakshmi begets a child, but the child dies in a fire accident.
 This causes a misunderstanding between Shankar and Mahalakshmi.
-Shankar feels that his hands cannot perform surgery any more.
+Shankar feels that his hands cannot perform surgery anymore.
 He opts for a service with tribals at Senjipuram.
 There, he gets affected by viral fever.
 What happens from there is the rest of the film.